convox/docs/docs/console/notifications.md

 ### [*rack*] Created release `RMDKLNZIACD` for app *example*

 A new release has been created and is ready to be deployed.
-Releases are created when new builds complete or when the app’s environment variables are changed.
+Releases are created when new builds complete or when the App’s environment variables are changed.
 You can promote a new release with the `convox releases promote` command.

 ### [*rack*] Finished rolling deploy of release `RMDKLNZIACD` for app *example*